Table of Contents

 Use your GemLightbox (if you have one) to capture a precise representation of your stocks.
 There is no better or faster way towards studio-quality stock images than this device can offer.
-You’ll get to capture jewelry images by simply plugging it in, positioning your pieces inside the lightbox, and using your smartphone to capture.
+You’ll get to capture jewelry images by simply plugging them in, positioning your pieces inside the lightbox, and using your smartphone to capture them.

 The biggest benefit of all is the fact that you can capture as many stock images as you want in such a short amount of time without compromising quality.
-This is a great time saver, especially for all-around entrepreneurs and those who may not have adequate photography knowledge or without sufficient financial resources to hire professional photographers.
+This is a great time saver, especially for all-around entrepreneurs and those who may not have adequate photography knowledge or are without sufficient financial resources to hire professional photographers.
 The GemLightbox requires no technical training or grand photography setup, so you can start shooting anytime, anywhere.

 See sample photos below.

 3. Conduct an ABC analysis.

 The ABC analysis approach is one of the most popular techniques in the field of inventory management.
-What it does is to help business owners better define and identify the areas of sales and/or manufacturing that bring the most profit.
+What it does is help business owners better define and identify the areas of sales and/or manufacturing that bring the most profit.

-To track and manage inventory using this approach, jewelry business owners, like yourself, must first classify your stocks by profitability where Group A inventory accounts for 80% of revenue, Group B inventory accounts for 15% of revenue, and Group C for 5% of revenue.
+To track and manage inventory using this approach, jewelry business owners, like yourself, must first classify their stocks by profitability where Group A inventory accounts for 80% of revenue, Group B inventory accounts for 15% of revenue, and Group C for 5% of revenue.
 Once the categorization process is complete, your supply manager must then strictly control your Group A inventory, ensuring that all stocks under this class are secured in a safe storage area and that stocks are always available.
 The control reduces in Group C, so avoid overstocking in this area, while Group B inventory stands in the middle and might go towards Group A or C in the long run; hence, it needs proper monitoring and data recording.

 The key benefit of this technique is the opportunity to identify hotspots by knowing the worst and best-selling items in your jewelry collection.